Hyundai Recalls Brake Lights

-Above all else Hyundai are probably best known for their affordability and reliability.
-Upon further auto inspection of one model though, the South Korean car manufacturer is being forced to issue a Hyundai repair recall on almost 305,000 vehicles, according to NBCnews.com and the National Highway Traffic Safety Administration.
+Above all else, Hyundai is probably best for its affordability and reliability.
+Upon further auto inspection of one model though, the South Korean car manufacturer is going to issue a Hyundai repair recall on almost 305,000 vehicles.
+This is according to NBCnews.com and the National Highway Traffic Safety Administration.

-The Hyundai repair recall is for 2011-2012 Sonata vehicles manufactured between Dec.
-11, 2009 and June 30, 2011.
+The Hyundai repair recall is for 2011-2012 Sonata vehicles between Dec.
+11, 2009, and June 30, 2011.
 The issue at hand is to replace the brake pedal stopper pad.
-Apparently, sometimes the light switch plunger does not retract when it should, which can cause the brake light to stay on at all times.
+Apparently, sometimes the light switch plunger does not retract when it should.
+Which can cause the brake light to stay on at all times.

 While it could be a much more serious problem dealing with brake pad service, timing belt repair, or some type of emission regulations, it’s still potentially dangerous enough to cause an accident, though no injuries have been reported so far stemming from the issue.